 I leave you here because I don’t know who your father is.

 I used to think about something bad, but I guess this box is safer for you.

-My breath was pulled from me as I read, “I used to think about something bad but I guess this box is safer for you.”
+My breath was taken away as I read, “I used to think about something bad, but I guess this box is safer for you.”
 Yes, this little box is a safer place than the plans that once haunted this single mother’s mind.
 Because this box was an alternative, she chose life.
 Thus, this box would be the beginning of an previously undreamed ministry in Korea, the ministry of the Baby Box.